MagedGaman/engima-docs/products/clickpipes/pages/database-datalake/postgres/index.md

 ---
-sidebar_label: 'Ingesting data from Postgres to ClickHouse'
+sidebarTitle: 'Ingesting data from Postgres to ClickHouse'
 description: 'Seamlessly connect your Postgres to ClickHouse Cloud.'
 slug: /integrations/clickpipes/postgres
 title: 'Ingesting data from Postgres to ClickHouse (using CDC)'